4d/docs/website/translated_docs/es/WebServer/authentication.md

 #### $4 - Server IP address

 The `$4` parameter receives the IP address used to call the web server.
 4D allows for multi-homing, which allows you to exploit machines with more than one IP address.
-For more information, please refer to the [Configuration page](webServerConfig.md#ip-address-to-listen).
+For more information, please refer to the [Configuration page](webServerConfig.html#ip-address-to-listen).

-#### $5 and $6 - User Name and Password
+#### $5 y $6 - Nombre de usuario y contraseña

 The `$5` and `$6` parameters receive the user name and password entered by the user in the standard identification dialog box displayed by the browser.
 This dialog box appears for each connection, if [basic](#basic-protocol) or [digest](#digest-protocol) authentication is selected.
 > If the user name sent by the browser exists in 4D, the $6 parameter (the user’s password) is not returned for security reasons.

-#### $0 parameter
+#### Parámetro $0

 The `On Web Authentication` database method returns a boolean in $0:

-*   If $0 is True, the connection is accepted.
+*   Si $0 es True, la conexión es aceptada.

-*   If $0 is False, the connection is refused.
+*   Si $0 es False, la conexión es rechazada.

 The `On Web Connection` database method is only executed if the connection has been accepted by `On Web Authentication`.
 > **WARNING**<br>If no value is set to $0 or if $0 is not defined in the `On Web Authentication` database method, the connection is considered as accepted and the `On Web Connection` database method is executed.